exploitspraise/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script 4 to display last 10 lines of /etc/passwd
 script 5 to display first 10 line of /etc/passwd
 script 6 to 3rd line in iacta
+script 7 for creating file named Best School with file inside